merldsu/PY_UVM_Framework/README.md

      b) Enter the RISC-V Extension supported by your hardware.

      c) Enter the Excluded Instruction name as per your requirements.

+     d) Enter the CSR numbers if you want to include or exclude any.

    More details can be found in configuration.py file